Brian Moore is a former England Rugby Player, Broadcaster and After-Dinner Speaker.

 During his rugby career, Moore played for Harlequins, Nottingham, Leeds and represented England.

-In the early 1990’s Brian, or ‘Pitbull’, as he was better known to many, was the archetypal front-row rugby player.
+In the early 1990’s Brian, or ‘Pitbull’, as he was better known, was the archetypal front-row rugby player.

 His crooked front teeth, described by England colleague Paul Rendall as “the kind you get from a DIY shop and hammer in yourself“, purveyed a “don’t mess with me” image that left many an opponent quaking in his boots.